leoocastroo/custom-data-pipeline/README.md

 # Custom data pipeline

-A data pipeline to process data from various sources (In development)
+A data pipeline to process data from various sources.
+Here we are going to test different types of ingestion (cdc, full load, incremental) and different types of data technologies (airflow, kafka, delta, spark...)

-We use three layers (raw, cleaned and curated) to ingest data into a data lake.
+In the main architeture we use three layers (raw, cleaned and curated) to ingest data into a data lake.

 ## Motivations